kendravant/gc_project/Codebook.md

 --------------------------------
 180 observations of 79 variables

-Each observation is the average of each variable for a given subject and activity
+Each observation is the average of the variable for a given subject and activity

 ####Variables list####